 - Lymphoid leukemia accounts for about 10% of blood cancers in dogs.6

 Causes of Leukemia in Dogs

-We don’t know the “one cause” why some dogs develop leukemia.
+We don’t know the “one cause” of why some dogs develop leukemia.

-In people, exposure to radiation and carcinogens such as benzene and phenylbutazone have been implicated.
-Specific viruses can lead to leukemia in cats, cattle, and birds, but this has not yet been shown in dogs.1
+Exposure to radiation and carcinogens such as benzene and phenylbutazone have been implicated in people.
+Specific viruses can lead to leukemia in cats, cattle, and birds.
+However, these causes have not yet been shown in dogs.1

 Leukemia can occur in any breed or age of dog.

-Breeds that possibly have increased risk of acute leukemia: Golden Retrievers and German Shepherds.
+Golden Retrievers and German Shepherds are two breeds that possibly have an increased risk of acute leukemia.
 Acute leukemia may also be more common in male, middle-aged dogs.5

-Breeds that possibly have increased risk of chronic leukemia: Pit Bulls, English Bulldogs, Boxers, Shih Tzus, Jack Russell Terriers, Dachshunds, and Cocker Spaniels.
+Other breeds that possibly have an increased risk of chronic leukemia: Pit Bulls, English Bulldogs, Boxers, Shih Tzus, Jack Russell Terriers, Dachshunds, and Cocker Spaniels.
 Chronic leukemia may also be more common in older dogs of either sex.3,7,8

 Dogs with acute leukemia are often quite sick.
 Common symptoms of dogs with acute leukemia include: